BASEBALL WITH CARDS

 In the 2000s, while interest remained strong, the baseball card market started to decline some due to new entertainment options for kids and collectors.
 The rise of the internet also made collecting less of an organized social activity.
 Many hobby shops closed.
 The Great Recession of the late 2000s further hurt sales.
 Stars like Albert Pujols and Clayton Kershaw kept interest high.
 Manufacturers responded by introducing more insert sets and parallels to chase after to entice collectors.

-Read also: DENNY's BASEBALL CARDS
+Read also: VALUE OF TOPPS BASEBALL CARDS 1992

 Today, baseball card collecting remains a multi-billion dollar industry, but it has evolved.
 While packs of cards can still be found in stores, much of the primary market has shifted online.
 Websites like eBay allow collectors to easily buy, sell, and trade cards.
 Card shows are still popular organized events.
 The rise of autograph and memorabilia cards has turned some collectors more into investors chasing rookie cards of future Hall of Famers.
 Graded cards reassuring quality have become very important to serious collectors.
 And vintage cards from the pre-war era through the 1960s remain extremely valuable, especially for the game’s all-time greats.